-Note that the appellation 'Mr. Sam' is the endearing way that the living executives refer to their dead CEO, and does invoke the specter.
+Note that the appellation "Mr. Sam" is the endearing way that the living executives refer to their dead CEO, and does invoke the specter.
 The report begins and ends with the theatrical fiction: the specter of Mr. Sam.
-We thus observe a transformation in referencing Sam Walton in the annual reports following his death: first his voice, now his image.
+We thus observed a transformation in referencing Sam Walton since his death in the annual reports: first his voice, now his image.
 In sum, in this very recent annual report, Mr. Sam's specter is resurrected and invoked in acts of corporate narrative (disguised as storying) by the Wal-Mart storytelling organization.

-This is a collective enactment of specter-sensemaking, to restory institutional memory and influence the readings by investors, associations, and even the judges hearing so many lawsuits.
+This is a collective enactment of specter-sensemaking, to restory institutional memory, and influence the readings by investors, associations, and even the judges hearing so many lawsuits.

-The specter has come
+The specter Has Come